 • "Primitive" group campsites are generally in more remote locations, have chemical toilets, and no access to showers.

-FIRST MONDAY IN NOVEMBER: Residents and organizations based in Alameda and Contra Costa counties may begin making picnic site reservations for the following calendar year.
+FIRST MONDAY IN NOVEMBER: Phones Open - Residents and organizations based in Alameda and Contra Costa counties may begin making Group Camp or Backpack site reservations for the following calendar year.
 Requests will be considered in the following order: EBRPD events, picnic reservations part of a special event permit, written requests, and phone requests.

-FIRST MONDAY IN FEBRUARY: Residents outside Alameda and Contra Costa counties may begin making picnic site reservations for the calendar year.
+SECOND MONDAY IN JANUARY: Phones Open - Residents outside Alameda and Contra Costa counties may begin making picnic site reservations for the calendar year.

 LAST DAY TO RESERVE: Backpacking and group camping reservations must be made no later than five working days in advance IN ORDER TO HAVE PARKING PASSES OR OHLONE WILDERNESS PERMITS MAILED TO YOU.
 For Friday through Sunday reservations, the last day to have passes or permits mailed is Monday.